All resources

 Looker Studio by Google

 Looker Studio, also known as data studio allows you to connect data sources, easily build charts, reports and add elements to visualize and share reports with colleagues in a way that’s similar to other Google products.
+It excels in creating data visualizations that simplify data for better understanding and interpretation.

 Advantages: